snwh/computefreely/README.md

 ## Copying & Reuse

-All original copy (written text) and images on this site are licensed under the Creative Commons Attribution-ShareAlike 4.0, unless otherwise noted.
+All original copies (written text) and images on this site are licensed under the Creative Commons Attribution-ShareAlike 4.0, unless otherwise noted.

 Any unique source code is free software, licensed under the terms of the Apache License v2.0, unless otherwise noted.
 Any non-unique elements (such as bundled JavaScript resources) are licensed under the terms of their accompanying licenses, or stated within their source code.